 The CEEDA study

 CEEDA explores the lessons learnt from the current period of ‘emergency teaching’ due to the COVID-19 pandemic, and how this experience might impact the trajectory of engineering education.
-It also examines the particular opportunities and limitations for delivering collaborative engineering learning online.

 The study comprises two major elements:

 - CEEDA report: A sector-wide synthesis of the experiences of emergency teaching and expectations for change to the sector, which draws upon one-to-one interviews with thought leaders and practitioners in engineering education from across the world.